Defining a ProfileLikelihoodProblem

 Create a target with explicit lower and upper bounds for each index.

-ParameterTarget(; idxs::AbstractVector{<:Integer}, profile_lower::AbstractVector{<:Real}, profile_upper::AbstractVector{<:Real})Explicit construction example
+ParameterTarget(; idxs::AbstractVector{<:Integer}, profile_lower::AbstractVector{<:Real}, profile_upper::AbstractVector{<:Real}, labels=nothing)Explicit construction example

 f = OptimizationFunction((θ,p)->sum(abs2, θ))